cruzrr/DarkIRCd/README.md

 <a name="description"></a>***Description***
 -----------------------------------------------------------------

-DarkIRCd is a modular IRC daemon coded in C.  It's implemented with the TS6 Protocol, it is lightweight and scalable to handle networks of large capacitances.
+DarkIRCd is a modular IRC daemon coded in Perl.
+It's implemented with the TS6 Protocol, it is lightweight and scalable to handle networks of large capacitances.